 Encourage the students to try everything themselves.

 Making a pie from beginning to finish may be an unfamiliar task for some, (or possibly most), preschoolers.
 Always encourage your preschoolers to try the task first, before stepping in to help out.
 The most difficult task in making mini apple pies is rolling out the dough.
 This year my preschoolers are only three years old, so effectively using a rolling pin is still difficult for most.
 They won’t care if the dough has been overworked and is slightly tough, so challenge them to roll the dough, or pat it out themselves.
-And, since these are free form pies, the shape of the dough doesn’t matter as long as it is not torn.
+And, since these are free form mini apple pies, the shape of the dough doesn’t matter as long as it is not torn.
 I do, however, use my french rolling pin to do a final roll once each student has given it his or her best effort.
-This is mainly to make sure the dough it thin enough.
+This is mainly to make sure the dough is thin enough.

 Prepare for a mess, and be ok with it.

 Let’s face it, you’re making free form apple pies with preschoolers.
 For me this year, that was apple pies with six 3 year olds.
 There is going to be a mess, but that is ok.
-So much of making pies with these little friends is fine motor work, and their little hands are still gaining control over the basic movements needed for making pie, like stirring and scooping.
+So much of making pies with these little friends are fine motor work, and their little hands are still gaining control over the basic movements needed for making pie, like stirring and scooping.
 Their aim is off.
 They are unaware of their strength.
 They are clumsy.
 And that is just right.
-As a teacher I find it all part of the fun, but it you’re a clean or neat freak (like me), then you need to prepare yourself for the enormous mess that just might happen.
+As a teacher, I find it all part of the fun, but if you’re a clean or neat freak (like me), then you need to prepare yourself for the enormous mess that just might happen.
 Take a deep breath, smile, and give encouragement and gentle reminders.
 Finally, be sure to have something independent your students can do while you clean up.
 Like, play outside!

 Give the students plenty of time.

-On the day we make our free form apple pies, I usually only plan one other activity other than playing outside.
+On the day we make our free form mini apple pies, I usually only plan one other activity other than playing outside.
 Making pies takes a lot of time!
 This year, it took up over 45 minutes to just roll out the dough, make the filling, and ready the pies to be baked.
 Then, the pies took another 40 minutes of baking and a good 20 to cool enough to eat.
 Those alone take up over half my preschool morning.
 But, it is so important not to rush the students.
 Adding stress will take the joy out of something so fun and memorable, and it’s just as much about the process as the product.
 Right?

 Make extra of everything.